jondbm/react-native-video/README.md

        paused={false}               // Pauses playback entirely.
        resizeMode="cover"           // Fill the whole screen at aspect ratio. repeat={true}                // Repeat forever.
-       playInBackground={false}     // Audio continues to play when app entering background. playWhenInactive={false}     // [iOS] Video continues to play when control or notification center are shown. onLoadStart={this.loadStart} // Callback when video starts to load onLoad={this.setDuration}    // Callback when video loads
+       onLoadStart={this.loadStart} // Callback when video starts to load onLoad={this.setDuration}    // Callback when video loads
        onProgress={this.setTime}    // Callback every ~250ms with currentTime